 -Is the rotator unit functional?
 Does it turn the antenna a full 360 degrees?
 If not, it may need re-lubrication or replacement.

 -Does the antenna direction stay put, or does it turn in the wind?
 If so, the unit may need to be replaced.

 -After synchronizing the rotor, does the antenna point in the right direction?
 (For example, set the controller to “N”.
 Does the short end of the antenna point North?)
 If not, what direction does it point?
 You will need to factor in the direction error when aiming the antenna (this is a common error in DIY installations), otherwise we can re-adjust the antenna for proper aim.

 -Does the rotator turn the antenna in the same (or opposite) way as the controller?
 An improperly wired rotator will turn clockwise, while the controller is turning counter-clockwise and vise-versa.
 If this is the case, you will need to reverse wires 1 and 2 at the controller and then run a synchronization.

 How to use a rotator controller:

-Analog (Channel Master, Archer/Radio Shack, Gemeni, Phillips-Magnavox, etc.):
+Analog (Channel Master, Archer/Radio Shack, Gemini, Phillips-Magnavox, etc.):

 Changing direction: Push the knob down and turn to the desired direction.
 The dot below the dial shows the position of the antenna.
 Once the antenna is in the desired orientation, the unit will shut off.

 Synchronization: Turn the controller all the way counter-clockwise (to North).
 Once the controller has shut off, turn it all the way clockwise, wait for it to shut off and then turn it all the way counter-clockwise again.
-Once you have completed the synchronization process, return the antenna to the desired direction.
+Now, return the antenna to the desired direction.
 A synchronization should be run at least once every 50 rotations or so.

 Analog (Alliance, Colormaster, etc.):